-This easy lentil soup recipe with sausage is hearty and comes together quickly using ingredients that you likely already have on hand.
+This easy sausage lentil stew recipe with sausage is hearty and comes together quickly using pantry staples that you likely already have on hand.

-If you prefer your lentils sans meat, try this vegan lentil soup recipe.
+If you prefer your lentils sans meat, try this vegetarian lentil stew recipe.

 My mom often cooks for large crowds, so when she says “people loved it” she means more than just her immediate family.
 In other words, LOTS of people loved it.

-She shared this sausage lentil soup recipe with me years ago, and it’s definitely been a hit at our table.
+She shared this sausage lentil soup recipe with me years ago, and it’s definitely been a hit at our table, especially on a chilly night.

 And check out this comment from Facebook: